UKHomeOffice/core-cloud/documentation/principles/empowering.md

 **We design for self-service.** \
 Customers should be able to provision their own resources from our service catalogue or make use of our support model and can pick which is right for them.

-**We endeavour to deliver the right balance of governance and freedom** to ensure that we can deliver our guarantee of a secure platform to operate on, without stifling your freedom to innovate
+**We endeavour to deliver the right balance of governance and freedom** \
+We will deliver a secure platform to operate on, without stifling innovation

 **We aim to make onboarding as simple as possible.**